 Check to see if the product receives an analog or HD signal.
 For most, you will probably want HD since analog is being phased out and rarely available anymore.
 Just be aware that there are still some old analog devices out there and make sure you pick the correct one for your needs.

 Almost all of the newer USB tuners need at least USB 2.0 or greater.
 You will need to make sure that your Mac’s USB ports are at least 2.0.

 You’ll want to consider the age of your Mac.
 Recording and playing video can use an enormous amount of processing power.
 If you have an old 2008 Macbook Pro, as I do, it may not work on that one.
-It would be more suitable for my 2020 which is faster and has more resources.
+It would be more suitable for this year which is faster and has more resources.

 Be sure to take a look at the system requirements for each tuner to ensure that you have enough computing power for the specific model you are looking at.

 One thing to note is that you will see a number of these devices that are designed for PCs.
 Unfortunately, many of these are only compatible with Windows.
 There are ways to get them to work with your Mac but it will be difficult and time-consuming.

 So for the most part these will not be worth your time to look at.
 Stick to the ones that say they are compatible with Mac operating systems.